danielc92/flask-celery-tests/README.md

 This repo is based on a `Mac OS` and `Python 3.6.5`.

 # Before you get started
-- Basic unstanding python 3
+- Basic understanding of python and web servers
-- Knowledge of Redis
+- Knowledge of Redis/Message brokers
 - Knowledge of ORM and relational databases
 - Knowledge of Flask
+- Knowledge of Celery

 # Setup
 **How to obtain this repository:**